NHOrus/srwq-compilation/episode-45.md

 Quoted By: >>4723969
 >>4723955

-Of course it is, what did you think we were using to rip up all those Balmar mechs last thread?
+Of course it is, what did you think we were using to rip up all those Balmar mechs last episode?
 I was just mentioning the additional weaponry.
 Stealthyboy !fchRKomfls Sat 20 Mar 2010 04:33:19 No.4723962 Report
 >>4723944
 This, and by apology, we mean promise to hook her up with Ahoseru.
 Stealthyboy !fchRKomfls Sat 20 Mar 2010 04:35:19 No.4723969 Report
 >>4723961
->what did you think we were using to rip up all those Balmar mechs last thread?
+>what did you think we were using to rip up all those Balmar mechs last episode?
 I was gonna say...
 Haken Browning !zHe7DH816A Sat 20 Mar 2010 04:43:19 No.4723994 Report
 Quoted By: >>4723997 >>4724000